azazellochg/em_health/docs/installation.rst

 1. Windows PC (microscope or support) with:

    - Health Monitor client
-   - Scheduled task for continuous data export
+   - Scheduled task for continuous data export to a location shared with Linux PC

-.. tip:: One support PC with a Health Monitor can connect to different microscopes if they are all on the same network.
+.. tip:: A single support PC with Health Monitor can connect to different microscopes if they are all on the same network.

 2. Linux PC running ``EM_health`` with:

-   - Access to the Windows PC file system
+   - Access to the shared directory with exported files
-   - Watchdog service monitoring for new XML files
+   - Watchdog service monitoring for modified XML files
    - Automatic data import pipeline

-.. note:: Currently supports TEM instruments only.

 Prerequisites
 ^^^^^^^^^^^^^

-Windows PC Requirements:

-- Health Monitor (GUI and command line client)
-- Shared network drive access

-Linux PC Requirements:
+Requirements for ``EM_heath`` package:

 - `docker <https://docs.docker.com/compose/install/>`_
 - `psql <https://www.timescale.com/blog/how-to-install-psql-on-mac-ubuntu-debian-windows>`_
 - Python < 3.13
-- psycopg2
+- psycopg
 - watchdog

+Docker and psql should be installed on Linux PC, the rest is managed by conda environment below.

 Installation
 ^^^^^^^^^^^^